Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 3. Click on Open and open the created application.
 4. Click on Start -> Choose the template and click on Continue.
 5. You will be navigated to Details step.
 Click on continue.
-6. In this step you can choose Welcome template from various templates available.
-7. You can also edit the Application Configuration in this step.
+6. In this step you can choose Welcome template from various templates available and also can edit the Application Configuration.
-8. Click on Continue.
+7. Click on Continue.
-9. In the Connect step, you can configure simulator/device or link your dashboard with another.
+8. In the Connect step, you can configure simulator/device or link your dashboard with another.
-10. In case of simulator, click on Simulator icon and fill the Group name and Number of devices field and select the Dashoard template of your choice.
+9. In case of simulator,
+   * Click on Simulator icon and fill the Group name and Number of devices field
+   * Select the Dashboard template of your choice.
-11. In case of Device, click on Device icon and select Device/Group/Type and select the dashboard template of your choice.
+10. In case of Device,
+   * Click on Device icon and select Device/Group/Type
+   * Select the dashboard template of your choice.
-12. In case of Link Dashboard, click on Link icon and select the Dashboard (the dashboard will have same device of link dashboard which you choose) and select the Dashboard template of your choice.
+11. In case of Link Dashboard,
+   * Click on Link icon
+   * Select the Dashboard (the dashboard will have same device of link dashboard which you choose) and select the Dashboard template of your choice.
-13. You can also proceed with default configuration provided within this step.
+12. You can also proceed with default configuration provided within this step.
-14. Click on Continue.
+13. Click on Continue.
 All the necessary plugins/microservices and other dependencies will be installed required for the dashboards.
-15. Click on Save and reload.
+14. Click on Save and reload.

 Congratulations!
 You have successfully created an application using Blueprint Forge with template of your choice.

-16. You can simulator created in case of simulator selected and also other devices and links configured properly.